Owen Meany from a Category Theory perspective (Spoiler Alert!!!)

 Here is the categorical breakdown of how Owen’s universe functions:

-1. The Airport Bathroom is a Terminal Object
+1. The "eventful location" is a Terminal Object

 In category theory, a terminal object is an object to which there is exactly one morphism from every other object in the category.

-The grenade in the airport bathroom is the terminal object of Owen’s existence.
+The "action" in the "eventful location" is the terminal object of Owen’s existence.
 Every single event, attribute, and action in his life only has one valid morphism, and it points directly to that exact second in time.
 His existence is purely teleological.

 2. Backward Type-Checking (Lazy Evaluation)

-If you try to parse Owen’s life from a forward-executing, imperative perspective, it throws constant type errors.
+If you try to parse Owen’s life from a forward-executing, imperative perspective, it throws constant type errors (redacted to avoid spoiler).

-- Why is his voice wrecked into a permanent scream?
+- Why is his X wrecked into a permanent Y?

-- Why is he obsessed with practicing "the shot" (John lifting him to dunk the basketball) under a strict time constraint?
+- Why is he obsessed with practicing "..." under a strict time constraint?

 In a standard novel, these are just quirky, random character traits.
 But because Owen is the "instrument of God," his timeline is executed using lazy evaluation triggered by the terminal object.